Rsantct/pe.audio.sys/pe.audio.sys/doc/00_Linux and packages.md

         set trimblanks

 The last one will trim blank spaces at line endings when you justify (Ctrl-J or ESC-J)

+To enable `less` to highlight source code and formatted text (bold, etc), please include this at the end of your `~/.profile`

+    export LESSOPEN='| /usr/share/source-highlight/src-hilite-lesspipe.sh %s'
+    export LESS=' -R'

 ## Headless machine (no desktop)